-The approach to drug detoxification may be medical or non-medical.
-Medical detoxification involves the use of medicines and other medical treatments to facilitate the process of detoxification and prevent or manage its complications.
-Medically assisted detoxification and withdrawal management is especially useful in the treatment of opioid dependence, but it is also beneficial for the management of addiction to other drugs.
+Detox can be a medical or non-medical process.
+Medical detoxification involves the use of medicines (anti-nausea medications, anticonvulsants, etc.) and other medical treatments to facilitate detoxification and prevent or manage its complications, also known as withdrawal.
+Medically-assisted detoxification and withdrawal management is especially useful in the treatment of opioid dependence, but it is also beneficial for the management of addiction to other drugs.

-Non-medical detox or “social” detox, on the other hand, allows the patients to withdraw from drugs at their own pace while under the care and supervision of medical professionals.
-It’s basically like going ‘cold turkey,’ but with the proper support systems in place.
-Unlike medical detox, social detox capitalizes on psychological and emotional support to help the patient while they recover from drug dependence or substance use disorder.
+In contrast, Non-medical detox or “social” detox allows the patients to withdraw from drugs at their own pace while under the care and supervision of medical professionals.
+Unlike medical detox, social detox capitalizes on psychological and emotional support available in a rehab setting to help the patient while they recover from drug dependence or substance use disorder.

 Why Is Detoxification Necessary?